Zenlytic/zenlytic-docs/docs/5_development_environment/4_cli.md

 $ ml list --view transactions metrics
 ```

-This command shows the attributes of the field `total_revenue` in the explore `transaction_lines`
+This command shows the attributes of the field `total_revenue`

 ```
-$ ml show --explore transaction_lines --type field total_revenue
+$ ml show --type field total_revenue
 ```

-This command shows the attributes of the explore `transaction_lines`
+This command shows the attributes of the view `transaction_lines`

 ```
-$ ml show --type explore transaction_lines
+$ ml show --type view transaction_lines
 ```

 Have any other ideas for good cli tools to help with development?
 Open a [GitHub issue](https://github.com/Zenlytic/metrics_layer/issues) and let us know!